Explaining black box text modules in natural language with language models: Generating explanations for BERT transformer factors

 \section{Generating explanations for BERT transformer factors}

-Next, we generated \methods explanations for modules within BERT~\cite{devlin2018bert} (\texttt{bert-base-uncased}).
+Next, we evaluate \methods using explanations for modules within BERT~\citep{devlin2018bert} (\texttt{bert-base-uncased}).
 In the absence of ground truth explanations, we evaluated the explanations by (i) comparing them to human-given explanations and (ii) checking their relevance to downstream tasks.

-\paragraph{BERT transformer factor modules} One can interpret any module within BERT, e.g. a single neuron or an expert in an MOE~\cite{fedus2022review}; here, we choose to interpret \textit{transformer factors}, following a previous study that suggests that they are amenable to interpretation~\cite{yun2021transformer}.
-Transformer factors learn a transformation of activations across layers via dictionary learning (details in \cref{subsec:transformer_factors_appendix}).
+\paragraph{BERT transformer factor modules} One can interpret any module within BERT, e.g. a single neuron or an expert in an MOE~\citep{fedus2022review}; here, we choose to interpret \textit{transformer factors}, following a previous study that suggests that they are amenable to interpretation~\citep{yun2021transformer}.
+Transformer factors learn a transformation of activations across layers via dictionary learning (details in \cref{subsec:transformer_factors_appendix}; corpus used is the WikiText dataset~\citep{merity2016pointer}).
 Each transformer factor is a module that takes as input a text sequence and yields a scalar dictionary coefficient, after averaging over the input's sequence length.
 There are 1,500 factors, and their coefficients vary for each of BERT's 13 encoding layers.

-\paragraph{Comparison to human-given explanations} \cref{tab:bert_examples} compares \methods explanations to those given by humans in prior work (31 unique explanations from Table 1, Table 3 and Appendix in \cite{yun2021transformer}).
+\paragraph{Comparison to human-given explanations} \cref{tab:bert_examples} compares \methods explanations to those given by humans in prior work (31 unique explanations from Table 1, Table 3 and Appendix in \citep{yun2021transformer}).
 They are sometimes similar with different phrasings, e.g. \textit{leaving or being left} versus \textit{Word ``left''}, and sometimes quite different, e.g. \textit{publishing, media, or awards} versus \textit{Institution with abbreviation.} For each transformer factor, we compare the explanation scores for \methods and the human-given explanations.
 The \methods explanation score is higher 61\% of the time and \method's mean explanation score is $1.6\sigma_f$ compared to $1.0\sigma_f$ for the human explanation.
-This evaluation is subject to bias in the synthetic generation process, but nevertheless suggests that the \methods explanations can be of similar quality to the human explanations, despite requiring no manual effort.
+This evaluation suggests that the \methods explanations can be of similar quality to the human explanations, despite requiring no manual effort.

 \paragraph{Mapping explained modules to text-classification tasks} We now investigate whether the learned \methods explanations are useful for informing which downstream tasks a module is useful for.
 Given a classification dataset where the input $X$ is a list of $n$ strings and the output $y$ is a list of $n$ class labels, we first convert $X$ to a matrix of transformer factor coefficients $X_{TF} \in \mathbb{R}^{n \times 19,500}$, where each row contains the concatenated factor coefficients across layers.
 We then fit a sparse logistic regression model to $(X_{TF}, y)$, and analyze the explanations for the factors with the 25 largest coefficients across all classes.
 Ideally, these explanations would be relevant to the text-classification task; we evaluate what fraction of the 25 explanations are relevant for each task via manual inspection.